raayandhar/dotfiles/README.md

 # todo
 - new to fully customize color theme, some of it is still messy
-  - also the color theme when you're navigating files and stuff looks so ugly
+  - ~also the color theme when you're navigating files and stuff looks so ugly~ mostly done, need to fix a few parts of Helm
 - rest of Prof.Fleurets stuff as you see fit
 - add the nice new useful functions and keybinds to emacs notes
 - latex-mode